-I saw a fantastic BuzzFeed Tasty video this week for cheese-stuffed breadsticks which had 12 million views, and I simply had to have a go at making them myself and being Halloween, I had to give them a creepy twist.
-In the video, they using a tube of pizza dough (now that scares me, Halloween or not!) so instead, I adapted my usual pizza dough recipe to make it a little easier to handle to make my cheesy Bloody Bones!
+I saw a fantastic BuzzFeed Tasty video this week for cheese-stuffed breadsticks, and I simply had to have a go at making them myself and Halloween coming up, I had to give them a creepy twist.
+In the video, they use a tube of pizza dough but that’s not my style so I adapted my usual pizza dough recipe to make it a little easier to handle and created my own Bloody Bones!

 Ordinarily, my pizzas are very high hydration doughs which would make creating the bone shapes as easy as picking up a sleeping cat!
 Reducing the water and going for a slow prove overnight in the fridge made them much easier to work with.
 (Note I use a bit less yeast too as you don’t need as much for such a long prove.)

-I couldn’t find a block of sliceable mozzarella so used ready grated instead – whichever you chose, make sure it’s the drier stuff, not the gloriously white, soft and milk buffalo di mozzarella as it will make the dough too wet.
-I brushed my bones with olive oil then sprinkled with a mix of Italian herbs mixed with garlic salt to pump up the flavour (but if you have a jar of my Italian Seasoning to hand, please do use that).
-I make my Full Bodied Tomato Sauce in large batches and freeze it in 1-2 cup measures which makes this spooky seasonal treat very quick for me and I do recommend you try it, but you can whip up a sauce by cooking a little garlic in some olive oil over medium heat before stirring in a tin of plum tomatoes with a little salt, pepper and some chopped basil (or a spoonful of pesto) and cooking whilst the bones bake.
+For this recipe, chose either ready grated or sliceable mozzarella – you don’t want a big, soft ball of buffalo mozzarella or burrata here as they are far too moist and the bloody bones will end up a soggy mess.
+Brushed your bones with olive oil and sprinkle with a mix of Italian herbs mixed with garlic salt to pump up the flavour (but if you have a jar of my Italian Seasoning to hand, please do use that).
+I make my Full Bodied Tomato Sauce in large batches and freeze it in 1-2 cup measures which makes this spooky seasonal treat very quick and I do recommend you try it, but you can whip up a sauce by cooking a little garlic in some olive oil over medium heat before stirring in a tin of plum tomatoes with a little salt, pepper and some chopped basil (or a spoonful of pesto) and cooking whilst the bones bake.

 These Bloody Bones have crisp ends with a really tasty, savoury topping thanks to the herby parmesan topping.
 When broken to expose their gooey, stretchy cheesy bone marrow middle, they are begging to be dipped into a bowl of steaming hot thick, rich tomato sauce blood!
 Enjoy your Halloween and if this reaches you too late for the festivities this year, why not Pin it for next?